peteroupc/peteroupc.github.io/randomfunc.md

 [**_Inverse transform sampling_**](https://en.wikipedia.org/wiki/Inverse_transform_sampling) (or simply _inversion_) is the most generic way to sample a number from a probability distribution.

-If the distribution **has a known quantile function**, generate a uniform random variate in (0, 1) if that number wasn't already pregenerated, and take the quantile of that number.
+If the distribution **has a known quantile function**, generate a uniform random variate between 0 and 1 if that number wasn't already pregenerated, and take the quantile of that number.
 However:

 - In most cases, the quantile function is not available.
 Thus, it has to be approximated.
 - Even if the quantile function is available, a na&iuml;ve quantile calculation (for example, `ICDF(RNDRANGEMinMaxExc(0, 1))`) may mean that small changes in the uniform number lead to huge changes in the quantile, leading to gaps in sampling coverage (Monahan 1985, sec.
 4 and 6\)[^66].